 If you do the math and the amount is less than zero, you are spending more than you earn.
 You first need to earn more or spend less to create the financial cushion in your budget needed to comfortably pay down debt while meeting other important financial obligations.

 Set Up a Debt Payment Plan

 Assuming that your budget affords you enough discretionary spending, you can set up a debt payment plan.
-A good debt payment plan will help you to concentrate the money that you are currently paying on debt and speed up the time that it takes to eliminate all your debts.
+A good debt payment plan will help you to concentrate the money you are currently paying on debt and speed up the time it takes to eliminate all your debts.

 Start by compiling a list of the different types of debt you hold and your monthly payment on each, such as mortgage, car, and student loans, along with credit card debt.
 Add up the payments to figure the total amount you need to pay every month to stay current on your debt.
 If the amount is less than your discretionary spending amount, determine how much more money you can put toward debt each month; if you pay only the minimum amount, it will take a long time to pay off your debt.

 This exercise will help you identify and prioritize paying down the largest sources of debt and also track your progress, which will motivate you to continue to get out of debt.

 If the amount you owe is more than your discretionary allowance, you'll need to cut spending or boost income to make larger or more frequent debt payments.
-Consider requesting a raise, taking on an extra job, or selling items you own to find money to spend on debt repayment.
+Consider asking for a raise, taking on an extra job, or selling items you own to find money to spend on debt repayment.

 Lower Your Interest Rates